TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 24/Numbers 24.15.md

 ---

-And he took up his parable, and said, Balaam the son of Beor saith, And the man whose eye was closed saith;
+He took up his parable, and said, "Balaam the son of Beor says, the man whose eye was closed says;